Dates to Remember:

 Comfort Quilt News:

-2026 is off to a great start.
-Many finished blocks for our April Comfort Quilt Sewing Night were turned in at the January meeting and many more were made at the retreat.
+We are continuing to receive blocks for our Comfort Quilt Sewing Night. .
 Download this year's block pattern here or check the newsletter attachments.

 Any requests for batting or backing can be texted to Linee M. or Rosemary W. See contact information in the newsletter.